How Does A DUI Affect A CDL In Arizona?

 CDL Penalties in Arizona

-A DUI received in a commercial vehicle is considered a class 1 misdemeanor and carries heavier fines and penalties than a normal DUI charge.
+A DUI received in a Commercial Vehicle is considered a Class 1 Misdemeanor and carries the potential for much harsher penalties than a normal DUI charge.
 As the consequences are significant, employers take commercial DUIs very seriously.

-Commercial driving employers have very little leeway for traffic violations, particularly DUIs because of insurance rates and policies.
+Because of insurance rates and policies, commercial driving employers have very little leeway for traffic violations, particularly DUIs.
 As a result, even a single DUI can change someone’s entire career.
-Most employers will simply fire a commercial driver who gets a DUI on their record, creating problems for future employment opportunities for them, at least for several months.
+Most employers will simply fire a commercial driver who gets a DUI on their driving record, creating problems when getting a job that requires a CDL for at least several months, if not years.

 Call the Law Offices of Brian D. Sloan at 480-900-0384 or 602-900-0384 for a Free Initial Consultation if you are facing a Commercial DUI charge in Arizona.